tinitiateprime/sqlserver-tsql/sqlserver-tsql-stored-procs.md

     EXEC employees.GetAllEmployees;
 ```

-* We create a stored procedure named dbo.GetAllEmployees without any parameters.
+* We create a stored procedure named employees.GetAllEmployees without any parameters.
 * The procedure contains a simple SELECT statement that retrieves the employee ID, employee name, and job title from the emp table.
 * To execute the stored procedure, we use the EXEC statement followed by the name of the procedure.